 Christine Keough, BSN, RN, CRN

-ARIN Board of Directors, ARIN’s Past Presidents, BMC Management Company and Fellow ARIN Members.
+ARIN Board of Directors, ARIN’s Past Presidents and Fellow ARIN Members.

 I am very excited to assume the role of ARIN’s President today.
 I appreciate the confidence you have in me in assuming this very important position.
 I am humbled and honored to represent Imaging nurses and guide ARIN forward.
 I have been privileged to work with this dedicated, talented, hardworking and committed Board for several years.
 They have worked tirelessly setting visionary goals towards a very bright future for our organization.
 It has been my privilege to serve alongside each of them!
 I would like to personally thank Cheryl Jaglowski-Ho for her dedication, vision and unwavering leadership.
 She has kept the Board on track and on task.
 ARIN has grown immensely under her tenure as President over the past two years.
 Please join me in recognizing her!!